 DID YOU KNOW?

 Fossils are particularly abundant in the limestone rocks at the chutes.
-Some times embedded into a rock face or lying loose on the ground these fossils are often of plants shells and other aquatic life.
+Sometimes embedded into a rock face, or lying loose on the ground, these fossils are often of plants, shells, and other aquatic life.
 See our "Rocks Tell Tales" exhibit for examples of such fossils!

 Vermilion Rapids and Chutes